-Eleven months ended September 30, 2013 Year ended October 31, 2012 Current Deferred \$ 430,726 138,411 Total provision for federal excise and other tax expense \$ 569,137 \$ 783,392
+Se Year ended ptember 30, 2014 en months eptember 30, 2013 Current \$ 1,212,968 \$ 430,726 Deferred (768,280) 138,411 Total provision for federal excise and other tax expense \$ 444,688 \$ 569,137

-Current taxes for the eleven months ended September 30, 2013 and year ended October 31, 2012, were \$430,726 and \$117,423, respectively.
+Current taxes for the year ended September 30, 2014 and eleven months ended September 30, 2013, were \$1,212,968 and \$430,726, respectively.
 Current taxes are related primarily to federal excise tax and unrelated business income generated as a result of the Foundation's investment income in various states.
-Included in the 2013 expense provision is a credit in the amount of \$132,615, which is the result of a net operating loss carry back to Form 990T for fiscal year 2007.
-No provisional estimates for income taxes on the state level have been made as the amounts were deemed to be immaterial in 2013 and 2012.
+Included in the 2013 expense provision is a credit in the amount of \$132,615, which is the result of a net operating loss carry back to Form 990T for fiscal year 2007 and which was refunded in 2014.
+No provisional estimates for income taxes on the state level have been made as the amounts were deemed to be immaterial in 2014 and 2013.

-The Foundation recorded a deferred federal excise tax liability for the eleven months ended September 30, 2013 and year ended October 31, 2012 on net unrealized investment gains at a rate of 2% in 2013 and 2012 in the amounts of \$1,480,511 and \$1,342,100, respectively.
+The Foundation recorded a deferred federal excise tax liability for the year ended September 30, 2014 and eleven months ended September 30, 2013 on net unrealized investment gains at a rate of 2% in 2014 and 2013 in the amounts of \$712,231 and \$1,480,511, respectively.

 In addition, the code requires that certain minimum distributions be made.
-The Foundation has made the required minimum distributions as of September 30, 2013 and October 31, 2012.
+The Foundation has made the required minimum distributions as of September 30, 2014 and 2013.
 Under FASB ASC 740-10, Accounting for Uncertainty in Income Taxes, an organization must recognize the tax benefit associated with tax positions taken for tax return purposes when it is more-likely than not that the position will be sustained.
 The Foundation believes that it has appropriate support for the excise and unrelated business income tax positions taken and, as such, does not have any uncertain tax positions that result in a material impact on the Foundation's financial position or statements of activities.

-The Foundation is still open to examination by U.S. tax authorities from fiscal year 2010 forward.
+The Foundation is still open to examination by U.S. tax authorities from fiscal year 2011 forward.
 The Foundation is also open to examination by state tax authorities for various tax years.
-For the eleven months ended September 30, 2013, \$4,844 in interest expense was recorded in the statements of activities that related to amended tax returns for fiscal year 2009 and fiscal year 2010.
-For the year ended October 31, 2012, no interest or penalties were recorded in the statements of activities.
+For the year ended September 30, 2014, no interest or penalties were recorded in the statements of activities that related to amended tax returns.
+For the eleven months ended September 30, 2013, \$4,844 in interest expense was recorded in the statement of activities that related to amended tax returns for fiscal year 2009 and fiscal year 2010.